limjiahau/data-analytics-portfolio/NYC_Taxi_Analysis/README.md

+# NYC Taxi Analysis

-Description of all the variables / features: id — a unique identifier for each trip
+## Description of all the variables / features:
+id — a unique identifier for each trip

 vendor_id — a code indicating the provider associated with the trip record